farcasterxyz/docs/docs/reference/warpcast/api.md

 - `description` - description of the channel, if present
 - `imageUrl` - URL to the channel avatar
 - `leadFid` - fid of the user who created the channel, if present
-- `hostFids` - **(Deprecated)** The fids of the channel hosts, if present.
-Starting on May 23, 2024, channels are moving away from hosts to a moderator, returned as `moderatorFid`. `hostFids` will be removed a few weeks later.
 - `moderatorFid` - fid of the user who moderates the main channel feed, if present
 - `createdAt` - UNIX time when channel was created, in seconds
 - `followerCount` - number of users following the channel